doublec/ats-libzmq/README.markdown

 in that it wraps the C API and can be used in the same way.
 It includes ATS types to ensure that unsafe use of the library are compile time errors.

+2013-07-21: Note that the latest version of ATS includes a wrapper for libzmq in the 'contrib' directory.
+At some point I'll migrate my libzmq using libraries to that and deprecate this library.

 The [0MQ Guide](http://zguide.zeromq.org/page:all) has a number of examples in C. Some of these are converted to ATS in the TEST subdirectory.
 They have the same filename as the C